IMSY-DKFZ/xilens/doc/source/getting_started.rst

    sudo apt install libmsgpack-dev qt6-base-dev libqt6svg6-dev libgtest-dev gcovr libopencv-dev --no-install-recommends libboost-all-dev

-You will also have to install the xiAPI package provided my XIMEA
+You will also have to install the xiAPI package provided by XIMEA

 .. code:: bash